szabgab/ladino/index.md

-Ladino is the languages of the descendants of the Jews who were expelled from Spain in 1492.
+Ladino is the language of the descendants of the Jews who were expelled from Spain, or more general from the Iberian peninsula in 1492.
 Others, espically the speakers call it Judeo-Spanish, Djudeo-Espanyol, or just Espanyol.

+On this site you'll find resources about the language, the culture, and the people.

 * [Learning Ladino](en/learning-ladino.md)
 * [YouTube in Ladino](en/youtube-in-ladino.md)